benchristel/process-to-processes/src/SoftwareDevelopment/CodeIsForHumans.md

-# Conclusion: Code is for Humans
+# View: Code is for Humans

 <div class="summary-block">